krrish2906/ECommerce_Website/README.md

 to do:-
-- 1. online payment integration
-- 2. fixes, clean up console logs (if any)
+- 1.  fixes, clean up console logs (if any)